 Kären Haley, executive director of the Indianapolis Cultural Trail, has data that indicates scooter users have affected bikeshare rentals.
 “Since scooters came to town, we’ve seen about a 30 percent decrease in day passes,” she said, adding, “We’re not any different from bikeshare programs across the country.”

 She said Pacers Bikeshare data indicates a decrease in walk-up revenues, not annual or monthly pass holders.
 Haley said annual pass sales remain strong.
 “Bikeshare is how they get around the city, and that’s continued,” she said.
 “We’ve also seen an increase in participation and ridership in the past year in the Everybody Rides Program, regardless of scooters.”
 Everybody Rides is a subsidized-cost program available to people who qualify for SNAP or HIP 2.0 benefits and part of a commitment to equitable access.

 While the Cultural Trail is privately owned, managed, and maintained, the space remains public right-of-way and is considered part of the City’s trail and greenway network, which renders it legally off limits to scooter users.
 While the ordinance states that scooters should not block or inhibit the public right-of-way when parked or staged, Haley said she and her team forward complaints to the City or scooter companies depending on the infraction.
 “We’ve had conversations with the juicers”—scooter company employees who recharge scooter batteries—“about not blocking the right-of-way,” she said.
 “Maintaining access is one of our biggest challenges,” she added, citing construction and service vehicles blocking the trail.
 “We work hard to keep the trail open 24/7, so from that standpoint scooters are not any different.
 It’s important to keep the Cultural Trail clear and accessible for users of all abilities.”

-A version of this article appears in the Feb./Mar.
-2019 print edition of the magazine.
+A version of this article appears in the February/March 2019 issue of the magazine.